kyma-project/btp-manager/docs/user/03-10-preconfigured-secret.md

 > [!NOTE]
 > If you modify or delete the `sap-btp-manager` Secret, it is modified back to its previous settings or regenerated within up to 24 hours.

-The cluster ID represents a Kyma service instance created in a particular subacoount and allows for its identification.
-You can view a cluster ID in the SAP BTP cockpit:
+The cluster ID represents a Kyma service instance created in a particular subaccount and allows for its identification.
+You can view the cluster ID in the SAP BTP cockpit:
 * In the list of instances as your Kyma service instance's scope
 * In the `sap-btp-manager` Secret
-* In the `sap-btp-operator-config` Config Map
+* In the `sap-btp-operator-config` ConfigMap

 ## Cluster Access

 By default, SAP BTP Operator has cluster-wide permissions.
-Currently, reconfiguring the predefined settings is not possible.
+You cannot reconfigure the predefined settings.

-The following table lists the parameters managing cluster access:
+The following parameters manage cluster access:

 | Parameter                     | Description                                                                                   |
 |-------------------------------|-----------------------------------------------------------------------------------------------|